jethro-swan/openmoney-network/README.md

 google-chrome http://localhost
 ```

-It is strongly recommended to setup ssl for Nginx if you are hosting locally, [Lets Encrypt](https://letsencrypt.org/) is a free service to get SSL certificates.
+It is strongly recommended to set up SSL for Nginx if you are hosting locally.
+[LetsEncrypt](https://letsencrypt.org/) is a free service to get SSL certificates.

 # License